trabetti/envoy-hystrix-dashboard-demo/README.md

 errorPercantage, timeoutPercantage and ServiceNumber are optional, default to '0'

-Compilation of the java code is done as part of the docker build.
-If making any changes in the java file, it can be tested locally:
+*Compilation of the java code is done as part of the docker build.*
+However, if making any changes in the java file, it can be compiled and tested locally:

 ### compile java:
 `javac JavaWebServer.java`